Field notes · Refusals

 Streaks can increase engagement.
 They can make a product feel stickier.
 They can create a sense of loss if someone leaves.

-But the product should earn return through trust, usefulness, and relief.
-Not through anxiety about breaking a number.
+But the product should earn return through trust, usefulness, and relief, without leaning on anxiety about breaking a number.

 If the business benefits when the user feels guilty for leaving, the product will eventually become less safe.